Board of Directors

-Marc C. Ganzi is the Chief Executive Officer of Global Tower Partners.
-Mr. Ganzi was the sole founder of Global Tower Partners ("GTP") in 2003.
+Marc C. Ganzi is the Chief Executive Officer and Co-Founder of Digital Bridge Management.
+He was formerly the CEO of Global Tower Partners (GTP) and was that company's sole founder of in 2003.
 As the chief executive of the company, Mr. Ganzi is responsible for all fundraising, banking and M&A activities at the company.
 Prior to the formation of GTP, Mr. Ganzi worked as a consulting partner for Deutsche Bank Capital Partners in New York City.
 While at Deutsche Bank, Mr. Ganzi was tasked with assisting and overseeing the institution's investments in the radio tower sector in Latin and North America.
 Prior to his tenure at DB Capital, Mr. Ganzi was the President and co-founder of Apex Site Management, a company that was the largest third party manager of wireless and wireline communications sites.
 In 2000, Apex merged with SpectraSite Communications.
 Mr. Ganzi has a Bachelor's degree from the University of Pennsylvania's Wharton School of Business.

 Vice President, Federal Regulatory, T-Mobile US